ColditzColligula/GroupLotse-Tester/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)

 You can either [download the prepared 7zip-file](https://www.dropbox.com/s/ojyq7ugeojhyw5m/GroupLotse%20Interface%20Tester.7z?raw=1) containing all necessary files to run and execute the program **or** [download the Github Repository](https://github.com/ColditzColligula/GroupLotse-Tester/archive/refs/heads/main.zip) and open the "main.py" file with Python3.
-If you're **not** using the bundled .exe file, make sure to install the required pre-requisites.
+If you're **not** using the bundled .exe file, make sure to install the required libraries.

+You can do this easily by utilizing the "requirements.txt" by opening a CMD/Shell and typing "pip install -r requirements.txt" (You must be in the same directory where the file is located)

 Required:
 - [PySimpleGUI](https://github.com/PySimpleGUI)